Easter in Poland: tones of food, egg tapping game, Polish Water Fight Day

 Holy Saturday (Wielka Sobota)

 People bring to churches baskets (called in Polish święconka) filled with food to get a special blessing.
-Baskets usually include eggs as a symbol of rebirth (pisanki – boiled eggs painted in various colors and patterns), bread, salt, sausage, and sometimes other food – chocolate, cake, horseradish, etc. Food from święconka basket is shared the next morning during festive Easter breakfast.
+Baskets usually include eggs as a symbol of rebirth (pisanki – boiled eggs painted in various colors and patterns), bread, salt, sausage, and sometimes other food – chocolate, cake, horseradish, etc. Food from święconka basket is shared the following day during festive Easter breakfast.
+Click here to learn more about Easter traditions in Poland.

 Easter Day (Wielkanoc

 A public/bank holiday in Poland.
 Easter Sunday commemorates the resurrection of Jesus.
-Many people in Poland start the day with 6 am morning mass (Rezurekcja).
+Many people in Poland start the day with a 6 am mass (Rezurekcja).
 The key event of the day – a family breakfast that starts with eating Święconka, then żurek soup (also known as white barszcz), bigos, sausage with horseradish, mazurek cake.
-Public institutions, stores, malls, and shopping centers are closed, and only some smaller local convenience stores can be opened and stores at gas stations.
+Public institutions, stores, malls, and shopping centers are closed, and only some smaller local convenience stores can be opened, and stores at gas stations.
+Click here to learn more about Easter traditions in Poland.

 Easter Monday (Poniedziałek Wielkanocny), “Wet Monday” (Lany Poniedziałek)

 A public/bank holiday in Poland. Śmigus dyngus – an old tradition in Poland in which people use buckets (kids usually play with water guns) to soak each other with water.
 It’s safe to stay home on Wet Monday and avoid street water fights;) Another Easter Monday tradition is to beat legs with willow branches or Palms (the ones used for Palm Sunday).
-Public institutions, stores, malls, and shopping centers are closed, and only some smaller local convenience stores and stores at gas stations are open.
+Public institutions, stores, malls, and shopping centers are closed, and only some smaller local convenience stores can be opened, and stores at gas stations.

 Click on the photos below to read other posts: